-WITH SNIPPET is an optional clause that can be added to a SOSL query for article, case, feed, and idea searches to provide users with more context for the record in the search results.
-Snippets make it easier for users to identify the content that they're looking for in the search results when the search term isn't included in the summary field.
+WITH SNIPPET is an optional clause that can be added to a SOSL query for article, case, feed, and idea searches.
+On the search results page, excerpts below article titles show terms matching the search query highlighted within the context of surrounding text.
+Snippets make it easier for users to identify the content they're looking for.